Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Conclusion

 \section{Conclusion}

-We presented GRACE, a unified framework that formulates VLM compression as an Information Bottleneck problem, leveraging teacher models to guide capacity allocation under strict bit budgets.
-Experiments on LLaVA-1.5 and Qwen2-VL demonstrate that GRACE enables INT4 models to \textit{surpass} their BF16 baselines, validating that principled information allocation significantly outperforms both standard QAT and naive distillation combinations.
-Future work includes extending GRACE to activation quantization and exploring its application to other multimodal architectures such as video and audio understanding models.
+We presented GRACE, a unified framework for efficient VLM compression that formulates QAT-based low-bit training through an Information Bottleneck perspective.
+By using the teacher as a proxy for task-relevant information, GRACE guides the quantized student to allocate its limited capacity toward reliable and structurally meaningful knowledge.
+Through confidence-gated decoupled distillation, relational CKA, adaptive IB control, and group-wise learned step-size quantization, GRACE substantially improves both distillation and quantization performance.
+Experiments on LLaVA-1.5 and Qwen2-VL show that GRACE enables INT4 models to \textit{surpass} their BF16 baselines, demonstrating the effectiveness of principled information allocation over standard QAT and naive QAT-KD combinations.

+Despite these promising results, GRACE still has several limitations.
+First, our current implementation focuses on weight-only quantization, while activation quantization remains unexplored and may introduce additional instability in multimodal reasoning.
+Second, the teacher-student setting requires access to a stronger teacher model during training, which increases offline training cost.
+Third, our experiments mainly cover image-text VLMs, leaving broader multimodal architectures, such as video-language and audio-language models, for future investigation.
+Future work will extend GRACE to weight-activation quantization, reduce the dependency on large teachers, and explore its applicability to more diverse multimodal systems.